Forgiveness is for you. It’s a gift to yourself. So, forgive them all, even if it’s out of selfishness.

 Thus, the proper question becomes:

-Bliss, joy, happiness, and love would be the most desirable to you; then, by choosing those emotions, and only those, you free yourself and others.
+If experiencing such things as bliss, joy, happiness, and love would be most desirable to us — then, by choosing those emotions, and only those, we free ourselves and others.

 Yes, it takes practice, courage, and inner work.